 Things to do in Berlin

-Younger travellers enjoy visiting the Legoland Discovery Centre, while the historic Hamburger Bahnhof, one of the most popular art galleries, is a must for culture lovers.
-The Potsdamer Platz is a wonderful place to explore, boasting a fantastic mix of restaurants, shopping centres, hotels, a casino, theatres and cinemas.
-The Kollhoff-Tower located in the square features a panorama platform which offers breathtaking views of the city, reached by Europe's fastest express elevator.
+Younger travellers should visit the Legoland Discovery Centre, while the historic Hamburger Bahnhof, one of the most popular art galleries, is a must for culture lovers.
+The Potsdamer Platz is a wonderful place to explore, as it boasts a fantastic mix of restaurants, shopping centres, hotels, a casino, theatres and cinemas.
+The Kollhoff-Tower located in the square features a panorama platform that offers breathtaking views of the city; it can be reached by Europe's fastest express elevator.

 Brandenburg Gate

-The Brandenburg Gate is impressive and symbolic, built with sandstone in 1791 and consisting of 12 massive Doric columns.
-The massive gate is topped with a stunning statue of the G…
+The impressive and symbolic Brandenburg Gate was built with sandstone in 1791 and consists of 12 massive Doric columns.
+Topped with a stunning statue of the Goddess of Victory faci…

 Checkpoint Charlie